 This note maps the impact of COVID-19 on ombuds institutions, from two perspectives.
 First, we examine how the pandemic has affected ombuds institutions as organizations.
 Second, we look at how the pandemic has influenced the work of ombuds institutions, especially in terms of complaint-handling and fieldwork, and how that has affected their ability to protect the rights of both armed forces personnel and the citizens with whom they have had contact during their COVID-19 deployments.

 The results of this research indicate that, in general, ombuds institutions have adapted well to the coronavirus crisis, seeking the right balance between implementing measures to prevent COVID-19 infection among employees and visitors while remaining visible and accessible to potential complainants.
 Ombuds institutions have managed to conduct much of their work remotely, including by introducing new means of collecting information and conducting interviews and hearings.
 Indeed, the digitalization of complaints-lodging procedures and case-management systems was the key development in the work of most ombuds institutions during the first wave of COVID-19

-Ajla Kuduzovic, Project Assistant, Policy and Research Division (email@example.com)
+Ajla Kuduzovic, Project Officer, Policy and Research Division (firstname.lastname@example.org)